skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > more or less screwed at this point and couldn't do anything but let
 > Noreeno have his way.

 They are silent for several moments.
-Eomer demands, "What about Endo?"
+Eomier demands, "What about Endo?"

 Noreeno nods, "Your companion, as I said, was captured and taken south.
 However, my spies report that he was not sent to work in the